-- Name: Enter a descriptive name. - SIP Entity 1: Select the Session Manager entity defined in Section 6.5. - Protocol: Select the transport protocol used for this link, TLS for the Entity Link to Communication Manager and Avaya Aura® Messaging and TLS for the Entity Link to the Avaya SBCE. - Port: Port number on which Session Manager will receive SIP requests from the far-end.
+- SIP Entity 1: Select the Session Manager entity defined in Section 6.4. - Protocol: Select the transport protocol used for this link, TCP for the Entity Link to Communication Manager and UDP for the Entity Link to the Avaya SBCE. - Port: Port number on which Session Manager will receive SIP requests from the far-end.
 For Communication Manager, this must match the Far-end Listen Port defined on the Communication Manager in Section 5.6. - SIP Entity 2: Select the name of the other systems.
 For Communication Manager, select the Communication Manager SIP Entity defined in Section Error!
-Reference source not found.5.
+Reference source not found..
 For Avaya SBCE, select Avaya SBCE SIP Entity defined in Section Error!
-Reference source not found.5.
+Reference source not found.. - Port: Port number on which the other system receives SIP requests from Session Manager.
+For Communication Manager, this must match the Near-end Listen Port defined on the Communication Manager in Section 5.6.

-- Port: Port number on which the other system receives SIP requests from Session Manager.
-For Communication Manager, this must match the Near-end Listen Port defined on the Communication Manager in Section 5.6. - Connection Policy: Select Trusted.
+- Connection Policy: Select Trusted.
 Note: If this is not selected, calls from the associated SIP Entity specified in Section Error!
 Reference source not found. will be denied. - Click Commit to save.

-The following screens illustrate the Entity Links to Communication Manager and to the Avaya SBCE.
+The following screens illustrate the Entity Links to Communication Manager and to Avaya SBCE.